tiaelhelou/tiaelhelou/README.md

 # Hi there, I'm Tia El Helou 👋

-## I am a second year Computer Science Student at Lebanese American University.
+## I am a third year Computer Science Student at Lebanese American University.

 - 👀 I’m interested in Artificial Intelligence, Machine Learning, Deep Learning, Data Science and Software Engineer
 - 🥅 2022 Goals: Learn more about Artificial Intelligence and its major sub-fields